nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Warning

-:warning: If your changes to the data file makes its format invalid, Le Tracker will discard all data and start with an empty data file at the next run.
+:warning: If your changes to the tracker data file makes its format invalid, Le Tracker will discard all data and start with an empty data file at the next run.

 ---